SECTION 5 — Principle: Veracity ("truthfulness")

 5.B.5.
 Dental Procedures.
 A dentist who incorrectly describes on a third party1 claim form a dental procedure in order to receive a greater payment or reimbursement or incorrectly makes a non-covered procedure appear to be a covered procedure on such a claim form is engaged in making an unethical, false or misleading representation to such third party.1

 5.B.6.
 Unnecessary Services.
-A dentist who recommends and performs unnecessary dental services or procedures is engaged in unethical conduct.
-The dentist's ethical obligation in this matter applies regardless of the type of practice arrangement or contractual obligations in which he or she provides patient care.
+A dentist who recommends or performs unnecessary dental services or procedures is engaged in unethical conduct.
+The dentist’s ethical obligation in this matter applies regardless of the type of practice arrangement or contractual obligations in which he or she provides patient care.

 5.C.
 Disclosure of Conflict of Interest.
 A dentist who presents educational or scientific information in an article, seminar or other program shall disclose to the readers or participants any monetary or other special interest the dentist may have with a company whose products are promoted or endorsed in the presentation.
 Disclosure shall be made in any promotional material and in the presentation itself.

 5.D.
 Devices And Therapeutic Methods.
 Except for formal investigative studies, dentists shall be obliged to prescribe, dispense, or promote only those devices, drugs and other agents whose complete formulae are available to the dental profession.
 Dentists shall have the further obligation of not holding out as exclusive any device, agent, method or technique if that representation would be false or misleading in any material respect.

 5.D.1.
 Reporting Adverse Reactions.
 A dentist who suspects the occurrence of an adverse reaction to a drug or dental device has an obligation to communicate that information to the broader medical and dental community, including, in the case of a serious adverse event, the Food and Drug Administration (FDA).